philbaker/prebid-config-download/README.md

 run `prebid-config-download`

-prebid.js, a full page screenshot of the Prebid config and log with config information are saved to the /out directory
+prebid.js, a screenshot of the Prebid config from the browser and a log file are saved to the /out directory